PRATHIU-VISWAK/voting/README.md

 A decentralized voting system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.

-> This started as a final year project for the IT Degree that I was/am pursuing, now aiming to make this more than that.
+> This started as a third year mini  project for the CSC Degree that I was/am pursuing in Karunya instute of technology , now aiming to make this more than that.

 ## System Workflow